Building-acoustics-TU-Eindhoven/Diffusion/README.md

 The project is funded by <u>[NWO](https://www.nwo.nl/projecten/19430), in the Netherlands.

 ## Licence
-Diffusion Code is licenced under MIT licence.
+Diffusion Code is licenced under GNU General Public License v2.0.
 See LICENCE.md for more details.